Police officer killed, another seriously wounded in hotel room shootout in Georgia

 “This is the latest reminder of the dangers law enforcement face on a daily basis, and we are grateful for every one that puts themselves in harm’s way to protect their fellow Georgians,” Gov. Brian Kemp said on the social media platform X.

-McClure identified the shooting suspect as 35-year-old Kevin Andrews.
+McClure identified the shooting suspect as 35-year-old Kevin Andrews of Decatur, Georgia.
 It was not immediately known whether Andrews had an attorney who could comment on his behalf.

-The investigation was being turned over to the Georgia Bureau of Investigation, which customarily handles shootings involving law enforcement officers in the state.
+The investigation has been turned over to the Georgia Bureau of Investigation, which customarily handles shootings involving law enforcement officers in the state.
 McClure said it would be up to the GBI and local prosecutors to decide what charges to bring against Andrews.